There was one question in particular that plagued me in 2017 when I created my online business: Do I need an LLC?

 “In fact, it’s probably more about risk and how you want to be taxed.
 You’d want to form an LLC when you believe there is a medium to high chance that your business may possibly be entangled in a lawsuit or bankruptcy case.
 Generally, if your revenue is going up, it probably means your business is interacting with the world, which would ultimately mean that your chances of being sued increases,” said Dennis Duong, a certified public accountant based in California.

 Note that you don’t need an LLC to start or run your online business.
-You can form one at any time or not at all, but going LLC would just be smarter risk management once you’re up and running.
+You can form one at any time or not at all, but forming an LLC would just be smarter risk management once you’re up and running.

 There are a few points of confusion around LLCs.
 Let’s clear them up one by one.